THE FUTURE OF ECONOMICS

 Anna Gifty Opoku-Agyeman, then an undergraduate at University of Maryland, Baltimore County (UMBC), and Fanta Traore, then a research assistant at the Federal Reserve Board of Governors, co-founded The Sadie Collective after their own personal experiences of being 'the only one' in predominantly white economic institutions.
-After feeling isolated within the field, the two found community with each other and co-founded The Sadie Collective, the first and only American non-profit organization that addresses the pipeline and pathway problem for Black women in economics, finance, data science, and policy across the world.
+After feeling isolated within the field, the two found community with each other and idealized The Sadie Collective, the first and only American non-profit organization that addresses the pipeline and pathway problem for Black women in economics, finance, data science, and policy across the world.

-The Sadie Collective is named after Dr. Sadie Tanner Mossell Alexander, the first African American to earn her doctoral degree in economics in 1921 from the University of Pennsylvania.
+The Sadie Collective is named after Dr. Sadie Tanner Mossell Alexander, who in 1921 became the first African American to earn a doctoral degree in economics from the University of Pennsylvania.
 Unfortunately, due to racial barriers that persisted at the time, she was unable to find work in the economics profession and instead pursued a career in law, holding a variety of positions such as Assistant City Solicitor for the City of Philadelphia and President of John F. Kennedy's Committee for Civil Rights Under Law.

-The organization now aims bring together Black women at different stages in their academic and/or professional careers in the quantitative sciences to share resources, network, and advocate for broader visibility in the field.
+The organization now aims to bring together Black women at different stages of their academic and/or professional careers in the quantitative sciences to share resources, network, and advocate for broader visibility in the field.
 The Collective strives to create safe spaces where Black women in these fields can obtain the resources they need to thrive.
 The Collective is working to center Black women in the economy while shifting inequitable power structures that create barriers to access in economics so that everyone can fully participate in these fields.